In this article you will find:

 What Happens If Your Dog Ate Prunes?

-If your dog has eaten a pitted prune, or prunes with their pits removed, your dog should just be fine.
-However, as discussed earlier, you should not give your dog prunes regularly as they are high in sugar and fiber.
+If your dog has eaten a pitted prune, or a few prunes with their pits removed, your dog should just be fine.
+However, as discussed earlier, you should not give your dog prunes regularly as they are high in sugar and has too much fiber.

 If you are thinking of giving prunes for your dog’s constipation, it’s best to look for other alternatives such as a cooked mashed pumpkin.
 It’s not only safer for your pup, but it’s also more nutritious and effective for canine constipation.